Melissa Etheridge: 1982–1992: Road to rock stardom

 Etheridge was discovered at Vermie's, a bar in Pasadena, California.
 She had made some friends on a women's soccer team, and those new friends came to see her play.
 One of the women was Karla Leopold, whose husband, Bill Leopold, was a manager in the music business.
 Karla convinced Bill to see Etheridge perform live.
 He was impressed, and became a pivotal part of Etheridge's career.
 This, in addition to her gigs in lesbian bars around Los Angeles, led to her discovery by Island Records chief Chris Blackwell.
 She signed a publishing deal to write songs for films including the 1986 movie Weeds.

 After an unreleased first effort that was rejected by Island Records as being too polished and glossy, she completed her stripped-down, self-titled debut in just four days.
 Her eponymous debut album Melissa Etheridge (1988), was an underground hit, and the single "Bring Me Some Water" performed well on radio and was nominated for a Grammy Award.

 At the time of the album's release, it was not generally known that Etheridge was a lesbian.
 While on the road promoting the album, she paused in Memphis, Tennessee, to be interviewed for the syndicated radio program Pulsebeat—Voice of the Heartland, explaining the intensity of her music by saying: "People think I'm really sad—or really angry.
 But my songs are written about the conflicts I have...I have no anger toward anyone else."
 She invited the radio syndication producer to attend her concert that night.
 He did and was surprised to find himself one of the few men in attendance.

 Etheridge's second album, Brave and Crazy, was released in 1989.
 Brave and Crazy followed the same musical formula as her eponymous debut; it also garnered a Grammy nomination.
 The album peaked at No. 22 on the Billboard charts (equal to her first album).
 Etheridge then went on the road, like one of her musical influences, Bruce Springsteen, and built a loyal fan base.

 In 1992, Etheridge released her third album, Never Enough.
-Similar to her prior two albums, Never Enough didn't reach the top of the charts peaking at #21 but gave Etheridge her first Grammy for Best Rock Vocal Performance, Female for her single "Ain't It Heavy".
+Similar to her prior two albums, Never Enough didn't reach the top of the charts, peaking at No. 21, but gave Etheridge her first Grammy for Best Rock Vocal Performance, Female for her single "Ain't It Heavy".
 Never Enough was considered a more personal and mature album from Etheridge at that time.
 With rumors circulating around her sexuality (Etheridge was not out yet at this point), the album seemed to inadvertently address these rumors.

 In 1992, Etheridge established a performing arts scholarship at Leavenworth High School in honor of her recently deceased father.
 According to Etheridge, her father purchased her first guitar and "would come with me to bars in the area when I played because I was underage".